iconify/documentation/documents/pages/implementations/svg-framework/transform.md

 In example above, first icon is rotated using `[attr]data-rotate` attribute, second icon is rotated using CSS.
 First icon kept its 1em height, second icon became taller than it should be.

 Sometimes you do want behaviour that CSS transformations provide.
 Then you can still use CSS transformations by adding it to inline style.
-If you are using stylesheet, add `[str]important!` after rule because `[tag]svg` already has a dummy transformation that fixes SVG rendering bug in Firefox.

 ## Flip